-- □ The states, transitions, and the inputs could be correct, there could be no dead or unreachable states, but the output for the transition could be incorrect. - Output actions must be verified independently of states and transitions.
-State Testing

-Impact of Bugs

-- □ If a routine is specified as a state graph that has been verified as correct in all details.
-Program code or table or a combination of both must still be implemented. - $\Box$ A bug can manifest itself as one of the following symptoms: - $\Box$ Wrong number of states. - □ Wrong transitions for a given state-input combination. - $\Box$ Wrong output for a given transition. - $\Box$ Pairs of states or sets of states that are inadvertently made equivalent. - $\Box$ States or set of states that are split to create in equivalent duplicates.

-- $\Box$ States or sets of states that have become dead. - $\Box$ States or sets of states that have become unreachable.
+- The states, transitions, and the inputs could be correct, there could be no dead or unreachable states, but the output for the transition could be incorrect. - Output actions must be verified independently of states and transitions.
+State Testing Impact of Puge - Impact of Bugs - If a routine is specified as a state graph that has been verified as correct in all details.
+Program code or table or a combination of both must still be implemented. - A bug can manifest itself as one of the following symptoms: - Wrong number of states. - Wrong transitions for a given state-input combination. - Wrong output for a given transition. - Pairs of states or sets of states that are inadvertently made equivalent. - States or set of states that are split to create in equivalent duplicates. - States or sets of states that have become dead. - States or sets of states that have become unreachable.